Workspaces

 Integrations

 An integration is a connection to a third-party service.
 Script.it supports 600+ integrations including Slack, Gmail, Google Sheets, Notion, HubSpot, Airtable, and many more.
-Once you connect an integration, any script in your workspace can read from and write to that service.
+Once you connect an integration, your scripts can read from and write to that service.
 For example, a script could pull data from a Google Sheet, process it, and post a summary to a Slack channel — all without you copying or pasting anything.
-Connecting an integration is a one-time step.
-You authorize Script.it to access the service on your behalf, and from then on your scripts can use it automatically.
+You can keep a connection private or share it with a workspace.
+A shared connection lets every member call the service using the sharer’s account.
+A shared custom integration type lets members connect their own credentials through the same API definition.
 See Integrations for the full list of supported tools and connection instructions.The agent

 The agent is the AI at the heart of Script.it.
 It builds, edits, and runs scripts in response to your chat messages.
 When you describe what you want to automate, the agent writes the blocks, sets up the workflow, and can run the script right in your session so you can see what happens.
 You can keep chatting to iterate — ask it to add a step, fix a bug, explain what a block does, or try a different approach.
 The agent is designed to be transparent: every action it takes shows up in your chat, and the scripts it creates are yours to inspect and modify.Credits